sandgraal/tiny-helpdesk-hero/CONTRIBUTING.md

 # Contributing to Tiny Helpdesk Hero

-Thanks for helping reboot Tiny Helpdesk Hero!
-The repository currently contains documentation only; code and assets will be reintroduced as we progress through the roadmap in `IMPLEMENTATION_PLAN.md`.
+Thanks for helping build Tiny Helpdesk Hero!
+The repository currently contains documentation only; code and assets will be introduced as we progress through the roadmap in `IMPLEMENTATION_PLAN.md`.

 ## Getting Started
 1. Fork and clone the repository.